 WHAT IS THE KEY TO KITTY THOUGHTS?

 So how do they think?
-Their behavior is driven by results.
+Results drive their behavior.
 As you cat owners know, If they find out that meowing will get them food, they will make their voices heard.

 Do cats have deductive reasoning?
 I believe they do, to a certain extent.
-They are very good at observing and drawing conclusions, built on what they see.
+They become very good at observing and drawing conclusions, built on what they see.

 They are “copy cats.”
 My Kodiak cat, Uptight Cat, watched us open the door so many times that he understood how the process worked.
 He would get on a chair, put both paws on the doorknob, and try to turn it.
 He just didn’t have the right kind of muscle structure to get the knob to turn, but he knew what to do and tried his best to do it.